hansreier/techreier/eDrops/readme.md

 dieplayed incorrectly.
 The problem seems to be there only in property files and not in .html files.

+h2 console: If present available at "root url"/h2-console

 ### Thymeleaf views, state and data fetching.

 The parameter spring.jpa.open-in-view is set to false.